mattmyne/usbnet/README.md

 For Pico W, if you need to use CYW43-specific functionality, after adding `cyw43_arch_init()` call `usb_network_init(...)` with the last parameter (init_lwip) as `false` to avoid re-initialising lwIP again.
 If you use the e.g. `pico_cyw43_arch_lwip_poll` library in CMakeLists.txt then you can remove the pico_lwip* libraries in this example (as they'll be linked anyway).

-mDNS should work too if you want to use e.g. usbnet.local for the Pico rather than 192.168.7.1.

 If you access stdio over the default UART connection, sending the 's' character will demonstrate a clean shutdown.